Financing Accounts Receivables

 Factoring encompasses a broad range of services in addition to just paying advances on invoices.
 Factoring companies perform the following services:

-Factoring services are, in essence, a partnership between a business and the factoring company dedicated to helping the business’s success.
+Factoring, in essence, is a partnership between a business and the factoring company dedicated to helping the business’s success.

-When it comes to getting approved for factoring, the process is usually straightforward and much more lenient than traditional bank financing.
+When it comes to getting approved for factoring your receivables, the process is usually straightforward and much more lenient than traditional bank financing.
 Factoring companies evaluate the following criteria for determining eligibility.

 It is important to note that while these criteria are common, each factoring company has its own specific criteria for determining eligibility.
 Some lenders may place more emphasis on certain factors over others, depending on their risk appetite and industry focus.